Combo Brows or Microblading? Patchy Brow Hair Decides It

 How Longevity Differs Between the Two

-Both techniques require the same two-session process — an initial appointment and a 6-week touch-up — but they behave differently over the following 12-24 months.
+Both techniques require the same two-session process — an initial appointment and a touch-up at 6-8 weeks — but they behave differently across the 12-18 months microblading typically holds.

 Microblading: The hair strokes are the only pigment in the skin.
 As they fade, the brows soften and the gaps between strokes become more visible.
 The look transitions from defined to soft, which works well until the pigment fades enough that strokes are no longer visible in certain lighting.

 Combo brows: The shading layer provides a base that remains visible even as individual strokes fade.
 This makes the overall look hold longer before it looks sparse — clients often describe it as the brows still looking full even when the strokes themselves have softened considerably.
-For clients who want to maintain density with fewer touch-ups, combo brows have a practical advantage.
+For clients who want to maintain density with fewer touch-ups, that’s a real practical advantage — bought with the saturation trade above, which is the honest other half of the sentence.

 The Final Decision Framework